mrled/dhd/windows-trial-lab/readme.markdown

 packer/vagrant/postinstall improvements:

 - store passwords securely for shit and/or generate them on the fly
-- use client certs for WinRM: https://msdn.microsoft.com/en-us/library/aa384295%28v=vs.85%29.aspx
+- use client certs for WinRM: https://msdn.microsoft.com/en-us/library/aa384295%28v=vs.85%29.aspx ?? only if packer/vagrant can support it tho
-- enable clipboard and drag&drop in my Vagrantfile - though NOT for throwaway VMs that might be insecure!
 - would be great if I didn't have duplicated Autounattend.xml files everywhere - can I templatize this?
-- disable monitor blanking (useful for seeing where your VM is at from VBox's Manager app without actually opening the window)
+- in Autounattend.xml, we turn off UAC.
+(That's the `<EnableLUA>false</EnableLUA>` setting.)
+Is this really required?
+Or was it only required for using shitty SSH?

+vagrant provisioners

+- decide on a systems management system.
+DSC seems like maybe the most natural option.
+- pull down git, conemu, my dhd repo
+- configure launch bar
+- configure taskbar

 other improvements